gracelang/language/spec.md

 variable is an error.
 This error may be caught either at run time or at compile time, depending on the cleverness of your implementor.
-Variables may be optionally given a type: this type is checked when the variable is initialised or assigned.
+Variables may be optionally given a type: this type is checked when the variable is initialised or assigned to.

 #### Examples